joshsamuelson/pltraining-dockeragent/README.md

 ### Other projects:

-For another take on the idea of load testing the Puppet master, see https://github.com/puppetlabs/clamps.
+For a module intended to be used for load testing the Puppet master, see https://github.com/puppetlabs/clamps.

 Contact